chargehound/chargehound-slate/source/includes/_versioning.md

 ## About Versioning

 The API version will control the API and webhook behaviors, such as parameters accepted in requests, and response properties.
-Your account is automatically set to the latest version when you make your first request to the API.
+Your account was automatically set to the latest version when you signed up.

 A new version of the API is released when backwards-incompatible changes are made to the API.
 To avoid breaking your code, we will never force you to upgrade until you’re ready.